As promised for far too long, here is the final segment of my sleep series!

 I was excited when I heard about the S+ as it seemed to be everything I wanted.

 As you may have seen from the rest of the sleep series, sleeping is something I have always struggled with.
-While a sleeptracker will not make you sleep better directly, it will help you to identify issues with your sleeping pattern (or lack of!).
+While a sleeptracker will not make you sleep better directly, it will help you to identify issues with your sleeping patterns and habits.

 The S+ was really easy to set up.
 You download a free app to use with it, then connect them via Bluetooth.
-The app asks a few questions about age, etc. just to get to know you a bit.
+The app asks a few questions about age, etc. just to get to know you a bit and determine averages for others like you.

 To turn on each night, you are asked a few multiple choice questions, such as how many caffeinated drinks you’ve had, amount of alcoholic drinks, whether you were stressed that day.
 It’s really easy and only takes seconds.
 Then you hit the start button and put your phone down (not on the bed).
 Throughout the night, it monitors your breathing and movements during sleep to determine which stage of sleep you’re at.